underasail/bmds/gut_miRNA_project/README.md

 4. Annotate potential miRNA precursors using [ShortStack](https://github.com/MikeAxtell/ShortStack)
 5. Assess homology to existing precursors using local BLAST against [miRBase](http://mirbase.org/ftp.shtml)
 6. Collect accepted miRNA precursors and assocaited information into a csv with similar formating to Supplementary Table 3.
+7. Use ['mirFinder.py'](mirFinder.py) to search small RNA reads for exact copies of 5' and 3' sequences from annotated plant miRNA precursors
+   - mirFinder can also be fed csvs of additional miRNA sequences to see if they are represented in your found miRNAs